Sunday, October 22, 2006

 you can remember three courses for three people, you also have a lot of

-mention I have allergies ?).
-Get a pad, Get lots of pens and write it
+allergies ?).
+Get a pad, Get lots of pens and write it down.

 Don't run away when asked a question.

-We haven't got all day, and nothing sucks more than having the server
+We haven't got all day, and nothing is more annoying than having the

 doesn't sell your ability to remember our orders if you can't retain a